-1. Get a Domain Name: Choose the Right Domain Name for Your Blog
+How to Choose the Right Domain Name for Your Blog?

 You will own this name for as long as you continue paying the annual fee.
 You should be aware that the most competitive domain names end with the .com extension, and they may not be available or could be quite expensive.
 Nonetheless, this shouldn’t discourage you as there more than 450 domain extensions at your disposal.

 In fact, the domain name of your website can be country- or niche-specific.
 Whatever you do, you should think in an SEO-friendly way.